Sahl-A/swvl-notification-service-task/README.md

 ## Technical Workflow

 - Notification api receives a request to add a notification.
-This request is received from different other SWVL backend services.
+This request is received from other SWVL backend services.

-- The request body holds the following data:
+- The following request body gets validated in the DTO:

    ```javascript
    {